stanfordnlp/stanza/_pages/langid.md

 When the `--randomize` option is used, snippets of between 5 and 20 characters are sampled from each training example and used as the final training examples for each epoch.
 So in one epoch the training example "This is an English sentence." might yield "This is" "an English", and "sentence.", and in another it might yield "This is an", "English sentence."

-The length of the snippets can be set with `-randomize-lengths-range`.
+The length of the snippets can be set with `--randomize-lengths-range`.

 To get the best performance on short strings (character length=10), it is crucial to train on relatively short examples.